Skip to content

 Install TestFlight

-• Hint on child's phone, do this while logged in as yourself for Media & Purchase
+• Hint: On child's phone, do this while logged in as yourself for Media & Purchase

 search for and dowload TestFlight

-Install Loop with TestFlight
+Install App with TestFlight

 The first time you use TestFlight on any phone associated with a given email, you must Redeem the code sent to that email inviting you to test the app.
 The GIF below is for someone who has never used TestFlight.